nghiant3223/nghiant3223.github.io/_posts/2025-05-29-fundamental_of_virtual_memory.md

 `Q` then deallocates its own stack frame by decreasing the stack pointer upon returning.

 Not every variable should be allocated on the stack due to the following reasons.
-Since stack allocation is determined at compile time, if variable's size is not known at this time, it can't be allocated on stack.
+Since stack allocation is determined at compile time, if a variable's size is not known at this time, it can't be allocated on the stack.
-Additionally, if variable is local to function `F` but still referenced by another function when `F` returns, allocating this variable on stack causes invalid address access.
+Additionally, if a variable is local to function `F` but still referenced by another function when `F` returns, allocating this variable on the stack causes invalid address access.
 In such case, we need to allocate the variable on the heap instead.

 ## Heap Allocation

-Allocation variables on the heap means finding a free memory block in from the heap segment or resizing the heap if there is no such memory block.
+Allocating variables on the heap means finding a free memory block in the heap segment or resizing the heap if there is no such memory block available.
 The current limit of the heap is referred to as the *program break* or abbreviated as *brk*, as depicted in the below figure.

 | <img src="/assets/2025-05-29-fundamental_of_virtual_memory/virtual_memory_layout.png" width=400> |